Swimming Exercise Can Improve Your Life

 Swimming provides a total body workout similar to running or jogging because it engages your entire body while working out.

 The legs, arms, and core are all engaged during the process of swimming whether you’re an amateur doing some water aerobics, or you are working on perfecting a stroke.
-There are few exercises which also will work to expand your lung capacity and endurance like swimming.
+There are few exercises that also will work to expand your lung capacity and endurance like swimming.

 It Engages the Spirit

 Think of yourself as a perfect triangle, all sides’ equal length and every angle measured to 90 degrees.
-In order for you to get there you must engage the mind, the body, and the spirit.
+In order for you to get there, you must engage the mind, the body, and the spirit.
 Swimming as an exercise is a contagious habit that most become extremely passionate about once they take the literal and figurative plunge.

-It’s a good idea to keep up swimming as an exercise because it gives you perspective in how to approach your day and prioritize yourself when you decide to take some time to exercise.
+It’s a good idea to keep up swimming as an exercise because it gives you perspective on how to approach your day and prioritize yourself when you decide to take some time to exercise.

-Swimming is a great exercise for a multitude of reasons, and it cannot be understated that getting into a routine of exercising consistently will pay off in the long run for not only the reasons stated above, but also because you should want better for yourself.
+Swimming is a great exercise for a multitude of reasons, and it cannot be understated that getting into a routine of exercising consistently will pay off in the long run for not only the reasons stated above but also because you should want better for yourself.